Purpose and scope

 Electronic alerts and newsletters

-When you subscribe to one of our alerts or newsletters, the details you provide may be stored in a secure third-party database (ie Campaign Monitor).
+When you subscribe to one of our alerts or newsletters, the details you provide may be stored in a secure third-party database (ie Campaign Monitor or Mailchimp).
 Your name and email address will be used to send you future electronic newsletters, and will not be disclosed without your consent.
 When you unsubscribe to our alert or newsletter, your details will be deleted from the database.

 Collection of personal information